Computer coding for kids

 If getting your child to learn his times tables is a struggle, the thought of him mastering computer programming probably sounds rather far-fetched.
-But there’s a growing movement, led by Google chairman Eric Schmidt, to introduce computer coding to the primary school curriculum as a matter of ‘prominence and urgency’, in Dr Schmidt’s words.
+But since September 2014, following a successful campaign led by Google chairman Eric Schmidt to introduce computer coding to the primary-school curriculum as a matter of ‘prominence and urgency’, all five to 11 year olds in England have been taught code as part of the computing curriculum.
 Baffled?
 Here’s what you need to know.

 Why is coding so important?